 Making a Strong Impression

-We receive a high volume of employment inquires that far exceeds the number of positions that become available at our facilities.
-As a result, our expectations are high and only the most professional inquires are likely to be considered.
+We receive a high volume of employment inquiries that far exceed the number of positions that become available at our facilities.
+As a result, our expectations are high and only the most professional inquiries are likely to be considered.
 A brief, well-written cover letter is a great way to introduce yourself and demonstrate how your previous work experience has prepared you for success in the medical marijuana field.
-Your resume must be up-to-date, well formatted, and free of errors.
+Your resume must be up-to-date, well-formatted, and free of errors.
 Professional experience in areas like retail, agriculture, and health care will stand out, but be sure to include a concise summary of responsibilities performed in recent positions you’ve held.